mplinuxgeek/SV08-Armbian-Build-Scripts/README.md

 ## Getting Started

 ### Prerequisites
-- Linux environment (Debian-based recommended for compatibility)
+- Linux environment (Tested under Ubuntu 24.04, 24.10 is not supported by the Armbian build scripts)

 ### Cloning the Repository
 Clone the repository to your local machine: